opendatasoft/ods-documentation-explore-api/source/includes/v1/records_api.md

 Parameter            | Description
 -------------------- | -----------
 `x`                  | Field on which the data aggregation will be based.
 This parameter is mandatory.
 It allows for analyzing a subset of data according to the different values of the fields.
 The behavior may vary according to the field type.
 For **Date** and **DateTime** fields, the slices are built from the dates using the level of aggregation defined through the `precision`  and `periodic`  parameters.
 For other field types, the actual field values are used as x values
 `y.<SERIE>.func`     | The definition of the analysis aggregation function.
-Multiple series can be computed at once, simply name this parameter with an arbitrary serie name that you may reuse for specifying the associated aggregated expression.
+Multiple series can be computed at once.
+Simply name this parameter with an arbitrary series name that you may reuse for specifying the associated aggregated expression.
 The list of available aggregation functions is: `COUNT` , `AVG` , `SUM` , `MIN` , `MAX` , `STDDEV` , `SUMSQUARES` .
 These functions return the result of their execution on the expression provided in y.<SERIE>.expr (or simply the number of records for the `COUNT`  function) for each value of x
 `y.<SERIE>.expr`     | Defines the value to be aggregated.
 This parameter is mandatory for every aggregation function but the `COUNT`  function.
 The <SERIES> parameter must have the same name as the one used for the required corresponding aggregation function.
-The parameter may contain the name of a numeric field in the Dataset (**Int** or **Double**), or a mathematical expression (see below to get more details on the expression language).
+The parameter may contain the name of a numeric field in the Dataset (**Int** or **Double**) or a mathematical expression (see below to get more details on the expression language).
 `y.<SERIE>.cumulative` | This parameter accepts values `true`  and `false`  (default).
 If the parameter is set to true, the results of a series are recursively summed up (`serie(x) = serie(x) + serie(x-1)` )
 `maxpoints`            | Limits the maximum number of results returned in the serie.
-By default there is no limit `periodic`             | Used only in cases in which x is of type **Date** or **DateTime**.
+By default, there is no limit.
+`periodic`             | Used only in cases in which x is of type **Date** or **DateTime**.
 It defines the level at which aggregation is done.
 Possible values are `year`  (default), `month` , `week` , `weekday` , `day` , `hour` , `minute` .
 This parameter will allow you, for instance, to compute aggregations on months across all years.
 For instance, with a value set to `weekday` , the output will be: `[{"x": {"weekday":0},"series1": 12}, {"x": {"weekday":1},"series1": 30}]` .
 When `weekday`  is used, the generated value range from 0 to 6 where 0 corresponds to Monday and 6 to Sunday
 `precision`            | Used only in cases in which X is of type **Date** or **DateTime**.
 It defines the precision of the aggregation.
 Possible values are `year` , `month` , `week` , `day`  (default), `hour` , `minute` .
 If `weekday`  is provided as a `periodic`  parameter, the `precision`  parameter is ignored.
 This parameter shall respect the `precision`  annotation of the field.
-If the field is annotated with a precision set to `day` , the serie precision can at maximum be set to `day`
+If the field is annotated with a precision set to `day` , the series precision can at maximum be set to `day`.
-`sort`                 | Sorts the aggregation values according to the specified series, or to the x parameter.
+`sort`                 | Sorts the aggregation values according to the specified series or to the x parameter.
 By default, the values are sorted in descending order, according to the x parameter.
-A minus sign ('-') can however be prepended to the argument to make an ascending sort
+A minus sign ('-') can be prepended to the argument to make an ascending sort

 ### Expression language